 The Mercato Centrale is essentially a three-in-one market for all things Italian.
 The ground floor is where you can buy an assortment of cheeses, meats, seafood, olive oils, and more from local vendors.
 The top floor is an extravagant gourmet food court with prepared meals and wine bars.
 Outside of the Mercato Centrale, from Tuesday to Saturday, you can find the San Lorenzo market which sells mainly leather and jewelry.

 I am endlessly recommending this place to everyone who goes to Florence - Hell, I'm recommending this place to anyone who goes to Italy; it's worth the trip.
 On top of the best riesling I've ever had (I'm not usually a riesling girl), their meat and cheese tray changed my life.
 I'm not kidding - Sei Divino is out there serving charcuterie heaven.
-I don't know what was in it, and I don't care.
-If this was my last meal, I could die happy.
+This is one of those meals that you'll think about for years after, dreaming about the next time you can visit Florence to try it again.
 Also, if wine's not your thing, but you don't want to miss out, they have a full bar and serve an array of awesome cocktails.

 Gnocchi in a creamy truffle sauce paired with white wine?
 Yes, please.
 This place is full of Florentine charm, with outdoor seating and unique bruschetta appetizer options.

-Don't skip on the house wine here.
-Not only is it cheap, but their proximity to Tuscany makes it some of the best six euro bottle of wine you'll ever have.
+Also, don't skip on the house wine here.
+Not only is it cheap, but their proximity to Tuscany makes it some of the best six euro bottle of vino you'll ever have.

 This is another great dinner place to load up on some of Italian's finest in an authentic laid-back atmosphere with awesome prices.
 Their menu offers a wide variety of pasta, pizza, steak Florentine, and an array of desert options.